-• Term Definition ABS American Bureau of Shipping, an American classification society.
+,,, Term Definition ABS American Bureau of Shipping, an American classification society.
 Aframax A medium size crude oil tanker of approximately 80,000 to 120,000 dwt.
 Aframaxes operate on many different trade routes, including in the Caribbean, the Atlantic, the North Sea and the Mediterranean.
 They are also used in ship-to-ship transfer of cargo in the U.S. Gulf, typically from VLCCs for discharge in ports from which the larger tankers are restricted.
 Modern Aframaxes can generally transport from 500,000 to 800,000 barrels of crude oil. annual survey The inspection of a vessel pursuant to international conventions by a classification society surveyor, on behalf of the flag state, that takes place every year. bareboat charter A charter under which a charterer pays a fixed daily or monthly rate for a fixed period of time for use of the vessel.
 The charterer pays all voyage and vessel operating expenses, including vessel insurance.
 Bareboat charters are usually for a long term.
-Also referred to as a "demise charter."
-Bunker Fuel oil used to operate a vessel's engines, generators and boilers. charter Contract for the use of a vessel, generally consisting of either a voyage, time or bareboat charter. charterer The company that hires a vessel pursuant to a charter. charter hire Money paid by a charterer to the shipowner for the use of a vessel under a time charter or bareboat charter. classification society An independent society that certifies that a vessel has been built and maintained according to the society's rules for that type of vessel and complies with the applicable rules and regulations of the country in which the vessel is registered, as well as the international conventions which that country has ratified.
-A vessel that receives its certification is referred to as being "in class" as of the date of issuance.
+Also referred to as a "demise charter." bunker Fuel oil used to operate a vessel's engines, generators and boilers. charter Contract for the use of a vessel, generally consisting of either a voyage, time or bareboat charter. charterer The company that hires a vessel pursuant to a charter. charter hire Money paid by a charterer to the shipowner for the use of a vessel under a time charter or bareboat charter.